DiveGearAdvice.comUpdated May 2026

 View on Amazon

-The SeaLife Micro 3.0 is permanently sealed.
-No O-rings.
-No housing ritual.
-No pre-dive O-ring check.
+The SeaLife Micro 3.0 is permanently sealed with no O-rings.
+No pre-dive housing check, no post-dive O-ring service, no anxiety about flooding.
 Rated to 60m, which exceeds the recreational limit.
-If the thought of O-ring maintenance puts you off underwater cameras, this camera removes the worry entirely.
+If the thought of O-ring maintenance puts you off underwater cameras, this camera addresses it entirely.

 16MP stills, 4K video, Wi-Fi transfer via the SeaLife app.
-Designed entirely for divers rather than adapted from a land camera.
+Designed specifically for divers rather than adapted from a land camera.

-Pros: Permanently sealed to 60m, no O-ring maintenance, purpose-built for diving, Wi-Fi transfer Cons: No zoom, no RAW, internal battery
+Pros: Permanently sealed to 60m, no O-ring maintenance, purpose-built for diving, Wi-Fi transfer via app Cons: No zoom lens, no RAW format, sealed internal battery cannot be field-replaced

 SeaLife